SupaGoku/blueprint-oss/instructions/core/execute-tasks.md

   UPDATE: Task status after each completion
   VERIFY: All tasks complete before proceeding
   HANDLE: Blocking issues appropriately
-  **IMPORTANT**: When all tasks complete, proceed to Step 5
+  **IMPORTANT**: When all tasks complete, proceed to Step 4 (Post-Execution Tasks)
 </instructions>

 </step>

-## Phase 3: Post-Execution Tasks

 <step number="4" name="post_execution_tasks">

-### Step 4: Run the task completion steps
+### Step 4: Post-Execution Tasks

-**CRITICAL**: This step MUST be executed after all tasks are implemented.
-Do not end the process without completing this phase.
+**CRITICAL**: Run these preparatory wrap-up steps before entering the verification loop.

-After all tasks in tasks.md have been implemented, use @.blueprint-oss/instructions/core/post-execution-tasks.md to run our series of steps we always run when finishing and delivering a new feature.
+After all tasks in tasks.md have been implemented, use @.blueprint-oss/instructions/core/post-execution-tasks.md to run our standard completion steps for a new feature.

 <instructions>
   LOAD: @.blueprint-oss/instructions/core/post-execution-tasks.md once